 But unlike previous waves that were almost entirely from Europe, the modern influx has been dominated by Hispanic and Asian immigrants.

 By 2050, the Hispanic share of the U.S. population could be as high as 29 percent, up from 17 percent now.
-The black proportion of the population is projected to rise slightly to 13 percent, while the Asian share is projected to increase to 9 percent from its current 5 percent.
+The black proportion of the population is projected to rise slightly to 13 percent, while the Asian screen sharing is projected to increase to 9 percent from its current 5 percent.
 Non-Hispanic whites, 63 percent of the current population, will decrease to half or slightly less than half of the population by 2050.

 A lot of the growth is due to higher birth rates, as opposed to immigration itself.

 Today’s immigrants, like those from previous centuries, tend to have higher shares of women of childbearing age and higher birth rates than the U.S.-born population.
 Most of the growth in the Latino population and much of the growth in the Asian population will be driven by births rather than immigration.
 At the same time, the native-born white population is aging, and births to white mothers have been declining.